mubaraqwahab/thinkdev/src/lessons/05-logical-operators.md

     {.w-auto}

     Using the table, complete the following program so that it prints the file type of the `filename` variable.
 The variable is currently set to `'slides.pptx'`, so the program should print something like <samp>slides.pptx is a PowerPoint presentation</samp>.
-If you set the value of `filename` to a different string like `'ebook.pdf'`, then the program should print something like <samp>ebook.xls is an Excel worksheet</samp>.
+If you set the value of `filename` to a different string like `'ebook.pdf'`, then the program should print something like <samp>ebook.pdf is a PDF document</samp>.

-    You should use a logical operator to test for file types like "Word document" that have several extensions.
+    Ensure to use a logical operator to test for file types like "Word document" that have multiple extensions.

     ```js
     const filename = 'slides.pptx'